ShashiStackArchitect/ToDo-Master/README.md

-# ✅ To-Do Master App
+# ✅ ToDo Master App

 A responsive and feature-rich task management app built with React.
 Designed to showcase clean architecture, modular components, and thoughtful UX logic — perfect for recruiters and portfolio reviews.